rumpkernel/buildrump.sh/README.md

 and the TCP/IP stack as components for hosts such as Linux and other BSDs.
 These components can be linked in a variety of configurations to form *rump kernels*, which provide services to applications directly on the host.
-In other words, the overhead of OS virtualization is avoided and root privileges are not mandated.
+The benefits of this approach include avoiding the overhead of OS virtualization.
+Also, root privileges are not mandated.

 For more information on rump kernels, see http://www.NetBSD.org/docs/rump/